 Authentication

 Other than testing systems, FHIR servers should authenticate the clients.
 The server may choose to authenticate the client system and trust it, or to authenticate the individual user by a variety of techniques.
 For web-centric use, OAuth may be used to authenticate and/or authorize the users.
-The Smart-On-FHIR profile on OAuth is tightly integrated with FHIR, and is the preferred method for using OAuth.
+The Smart-On-FHIR profile on OAuth is tightly integrated with FHIR and is the preferred method for using OAuth.

 Authorization/Access Control

-Correctly identifying people, devices, locations and organizations is one of the foundations that any security system is built on.
+Correctly identifying people, devices, locations, and organizations is one of the foundations that any security system is built on.
 Most applications of security protocols, whether authentication, access control, digital signatures, etc. rely on the correct mapping between the relevant resources and the underlying systems.
-Note that this isn't necessary: there is nothing in FHIR that requires or relies on any security being in place, or any particular implementation.
-But real world usage will generally require this.
+Note that this isn't necessary; there is nothing in FHIR that requires or relies on any security being in place, or any particular implementation, but real world usage will generally require this.

 A holder of data should not allow the data to be communicated unless there are sufficient assurances that the other party is authorized to receive it.
-This is true for a Client creating a resource through a PUT/POST, as much as it is true for a Server returning resources on a GET.
+This is true for a client creating a resource through a PUT/POST, as much as it is true for a server returning resources on a GET.
 The presumption is that without proper authorization, to the satisfaction of the data holder, the data does not get communicated.

-The rules behind the Access Control decision are often very complex, and potentially depends on information sourced from:
+The rules behind the access control decision are often very complex, and potentially depend on information sourced from:

-Client, such as User Identity, User Role, Location, level of assurance
+Client, such as user identity, user role, location, level of assurance

 Resource, such as confidentiality, sensitivity, type of data, date ranges covered by the data, author of the data